oiraqi/eas/P1-Big-Picture/README.md

 - Number of transactions per customer.

 In both cases, such a success should be handled correctly and efficiently.
 Otherwise, it will become the cause of a total failure.
+There are two techniques to scale:
+- Vertical scaling (Scale up): increasing processing power at the level of the same node -- Limited!
+- Horizontal scaling (Scale out): increasing processing power by adding more nodes -- Used to extend vertical scaling

+So, we need to model load growth through time, and determine corresponding requirements in terms of:
+- Node characteristics
+- Load balancing
+- Distributed data management
+- Distributed computing

 ### Extensibility
 ### Ubiquitous Access
 ### Interoperability